skip-mev/feemarket/README.md

 The feemarket module is an implementation of the Additive Increase Multiplicative Decrease (AIMD) EIP-1559 feemarket.
 More information about the implementation can be found [here](./x/feemarket/README.md).

-This module is planned to be used in the Cosmos Hub.
+This module is planned to be used in the Cosmos Hub and Neutron.

 ## Status